dashingsoft/pyarmor/docs/questions.rst

 - If you have trouble in :term:`BCC Mode`, check :ref:`using bccmode` first

+- If you have trouble with third-party libraries check :doc:`how-to/third-party`

-- Look through in this chapter
+- Look through this page

 - Enable debug mode and trace log, check console log and trace log to find more information

+- Make sure the scripts work without obfuscation

-- Do a simple test, obfuscate a hello world script, and run it with python, check the obfuscated scripts or not.
+- Do a simple test, obfuscate a hello world script, and run it with python

 - If not using latest Pyarmor version, try to upgrade Pyarmor to latest version.